netscaler/netscaler-helm-charts/examples/servicemesh_with_coe_and_adm/README.md

-# Observability using Citrix ADM and Citrix ADC Observability Exporter in Citrix powered Service mesh
+# Observability using NetScaler ADM and NetScaler Observability Exporter in NetScaler powered Service mesh

 This guide provides a comprehensive example for:

-i) Deploying the sample [Bookinfo](https://github.com/istio/istio/tree/master/samples/bookinfo) and [Httpbin](https://github.com/istio/istio/blob/master/samples/httpbin/httpbin.yaml) applications with Citrix ADC as North-South and East-West proxies in Istio service mesh.
+i) Deploying the sample [Bookinfo](https://github.com/istio/istio/tree/master/samples/bookinfo) and [Httpbin](https://github.com/istio/istio/blob/master/samples/httpbin/httpbin.yaml) applications with NetScaler as North-South and East-West proxies in Istio service mesh.

-ii) Using Citrix ADM service graph and Citrix ADC Observability Exporter as observability tools.
+ii) Using NetScaler ADM service graph and NetScaler Observability Exporter as observability tools.

-The objective of this example is to help in visualizing the request flow between different microservices using Citrix ADM and metrics on the Grafana dashboard through Citrix ADC Observability Exporter.
+The objective of this example is to help in visualizing the request flow between different microservices using NetScaler ADM and metrics on the Grafana dashboard through NetScaler Observability Exporter.

 # Table of Contents